paulghaddad/baby_site/src/pages/activities/index.md

 ### It’s laundry time

-\
 It seems mundane, but laundry time can be fun and educational.

-I’d have my son “help” me fold a basket of laundry.
+I’d have Hayden “help” me fold a basket of laundry.
 I’d pull out a towel, for example, and have him touch, hold, and explore it.

 Then, we’d “talk” about it.
 I’d describe the texture and color.
 I’d also explain when and why we use kitchen towels, for example.